 The camera can do that, same as the walls.
 There are not yet rules for

-for the other car.
-Or maybe Steve will gives us a "poor man's LIDAR"
+leaves room for the other car.
+Or maybe Steve will gives us a "poor man's

-(proximity detector) to drive more conservatively when that happens.
+(proximity detector) so you can drive more conservatively when there's

 Then there is the problem of drift.
 Every IMU in our price range drifts, and they drift differently depending on the slew rate (how fast you are going or turning).
 What are you going to do to correct that?
 That's called fusion, and it's incredibly difficult.

 We can measure the distance travelled using the driveshaft counter,